This is your news page.

 Joining a club is easy!
 Listen for announcements about meetings, go to the room at the right time, and join!
-This past fall, we had a “Clubs Fair” at lunch where students could find out more about various clubs and sign up.
+In September we host a “Clubs Fair” at lunch where students could find out more about various clubs and sign up.
 Many Glenview Panthers join clubs that run a lunch time.
 It’s a great way to meet other students outside your classes.
 Most clubs allow you to drop-in any time the club is meeting.

 There are three separate sports “seasons” at Glenview – Fall, Winter and Spring.
 The sports we have at Glenview include: